Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-Despite intense lobbying from climate activists, members of the European Parliament today voted to approve the Projects of Commons Interest (known as the PCI list) that will channel billions in EU funding into new fossil fuel infrastructure.
+Despite intense lobbying from climate activists, members of the European Parliament has voted to approve the Projects of Commons Interest (known as the PCI list) that will channel billions in EU funding into new fossil fuel infrastructure.

 Energy projects on the 4th PCI list are eligible to receive up to 50% of funding from the EU through the Connecting Europe Facility (CEF).
 Among the 151 projects included on the list, 55 new fossil gas projects have sparked the greatest backlash.